A Lighter Shade of Grey

 - It flips once you get into R2, where Suzaku does his own share of dog-kicking, Lelouch gets turned into even more of a Woobie / Chew Toy, and everybody betrays someone (especially Suzaku).

-- The other shades of grey are Emperor Charles and Schniezel.
-Charles clearly believed that his Assimilation Plot was for the good of mankind.
-Schniezel had the same world peace goal as the Lelouch and Suzaku but he was going way too far with his plan of nuking major cities from orbit and thus came out darker.
+- The other shade of gray is Schniezel.
+He had the same world peace goal as the Lelouch and Suzaku but he was going way too far with his plan of nuking major cities from orbit and thus came out darker.

-- The reasons offered by Lelouch were that Charles' plan would essentially devolve into humanity constantly reliving memories, while Schniezel's would result in all progress grinding to a halt, whereas by binding up hate onto his regime, Lelouch's plan would allow people to move more freely into the future.
+- Lelouch said that Schniezel's plan would result in all progress grinding to a halt, whereas his own involved binding hate onto the regime to allow people to move more freely into the future.

 - Also very prevalent in the Nightmare of Nunnally manga Spin-Off, where everybody is flinging around the same phrase: "create a kind and gentle world".
 A lot of them also come off a lighter shade than in the anime.